dominikb1888/GBAC/README.md

 - [ ] Build your LinkedIN Profile
 - [ ] Ideate and Define Content
 - [ ] Try to estimate your audience and value
-- [ ] Prototype by writing a summary on Digt Health Day or digitalhealthsummit.de

 ### Lectures